jamielsharief/document-store/README.md

 #### Like

-You can use SQL LIKE and NOT LIKES using the wildcard `%` for any chars or `_` for just one character
+You can use SQL LIKE and NOT LIKES using the wildcard `%` for any chars or `_` for just one character, this is a case insensitive search.

 ```php
  $conditions = ['authors.name LIKE' =>'Tony%'];